Guildford Borough Council (24 020 221)

 My assessment

-- In this case, the Council looked into Mr X’s concerns about the unauthorised development and a retrospective application was made to regularise the breach.
+3. The Council has carried out enforcement investigations in relation to potential planning breaches at the property.
+A retrospective planning application was made in relation to one of the potential breaches.
 The application was refused as insufficient information was provided with the application.
 Following the refusal of the application, the Council re-opened its enforcement investigation.
 However, it decided it would not be expedient or in the public interest to take further action.
+It said the works did not impact the significance of the listed building and permission would likely be granted if an application with the necessary details was provided.

 Final decision